UH3 Project: Adapting and Implementing a Nurse Care Management Model to Care for Rural Patients with Chronic Pain (AIM-CP)

 Trial Summary

-Chronic pain affects over 20% of the U.S. adult population and frequently has debilitating effects on quality of life and physical and mental functioning.
-Individuals living in rural communities experience higher rates of chronic pain as well as poorer health outcomes because of pain.
-The 46 million Americans who live in rural areas frequently lack access to evidence-based, non-pharmacologic treatments for chronic pain.
-As such, a critical need exists to implement effective, comprehensive programs for pain management that include non- pharmacologic treatment options.
-Nurse care management (NCM) has been successfully used to enhance care for individuals with other chronic conditions or at high risk of complications.
-Using a type 2 hybrid effectiveness-implementation design, we propose to adapt, pilot, and implement a NCM model that includes care coordination, cognitive behavioral therapy (CBT), and referrals to a remotely delivered exercise program for rural patients with chronic pain.
-Each health system will identify appropriate health care professionals to be trained as care managers.
+People living in rural communities experience higher rates of chronic pain and poorer health outcomes because of pain.
+The 46 million Americans who live in rural areas frequently lack access to evidence-based, nonpharmacologic treatments for chronic pain.
+A critical need exists to implement effective, comprehensive programs for pain management that include nonpharmacologic treatment options.
+Nurse care management (NCM) has been used successfully to enhance care for individuals with other chronic conditions or at high risk of complications.
+Using a type 1 hybrid effectiveness-implementation design, the AIM-CP study team will adapt, pilot, and implement an NCM model that includes care coordination, cognitive behavioral therapy (CBT), and referral to a remotely delivered exercise program for rural patients with chronic pain.
+Each partnering healthcare system will identify appropriate healthcare professionals to be trained as care managers.
 For the CBT component, care managers will be trained to engage patients in a remotely delivered CBT program.
-For exercise, we will offer remotely delivered Enhance Fitness, which is an evidence-based, 16-week program that includes aerobic and strength training exercise.
-In the UG3 phase, we will engage patients, clinicians, and care managers from 2 health systems serving rural patients in a learning collaborative to pilot the NCM model.
-In addition, we will adapt infrastructure and workflows to implement the intervention program and engage the partnering health systems in developing relationships with community partners and identifying care managers.
-In the UH3 phase, we will conduct a randomized controlled trial of the adapted NCM model versus usual care in rural dwelling patients with chronic pain.
-We have recruited 6 health systems from 2 practice-based research networks, the WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) region Practice and Research Network and the Mecklenburg Area Partnership for Primary Care Research in rural North Carolina.
-Our primary outcome is pain interference as measured by the Pain, Enjoyment of Life and General Activity (PEG) scale.
-Our secondary outcomes include physical function, sleep, pain catastrophizing, depression, anxiety, treatment satisfaction, substance use disorder, pain medication use/dosage including opioids, and health care utilization.
-We will explore if disparities exist by examining heterogeneity in treatment effects via subgroup analyses by age, gender, race/ethnicity, and health insurance.
-We will use the RE-AIM framework to assess implementation outcomes and qualitative interviews conducted with a subset of patients to evaluate experiences with the intervention.
-If successful, this study will have a transformative effect on chronic pain management in rural areas by expanding access to evidence-based, non-pharmacologic treatments through an innovative NCM model.
+For exercise, the study will offer the remotely delivered Enhance Fitness program, an evidence-based, 16-week program that includes aerobic and strength training exercise.
+In the planning phase, the study team will engage patients, clinicians, and care managers from 2 healthcare systems serving rural patients in a learning collaborative to pilot the NCM model.
+The study team will also adapt infrastructure and workflows to implement the intervention and engage the partnering healthcare systems in developing relationships with community partners and identifying care managers.
+In the implementation phase, the study team will conduct a randomized controlled trial of the adapted NCM model vs usual care for rural-dwelling patients with chronic pain.
+The research partners include 6 healthcare systems from 2 practice-based research networks: the WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) region Practice and Research Network and the Mecklenburg Area Partnership for Primary Care Research in rural North Carolina.
+The primary outcome is pain interference as measured by the Pain, Enjoyment of Life and General Activity (PEG) scale.
+Secondary outcomes include physical function, sleep, pain catastrophizing, depression, anxiety, treatment satisfaction, substance use disorder, pain medication use/dosage including opioids, and healthcare utilization.
+The study team will explore whether disparities exist by examining heterogeneity in treatment effect via subgroup analyses by age, gender, race/ethnicity, and health insurance.
+They will use the Reach, Effectiveness, Adoption, Implementation, and Maintenance (RE-AIM) framework to assess implementation outcomes and qualitative interviews conducted with a subset of patients to evaluate experiences with the intervention.
+If successful, AIM-CP will have a transformative effect on chronic pain management in rural areas by expanding access to evidence-based, nonpharmacologic treatments through an innovative NCM model.

 NIH Project Information